 Build it and they will come.

-That seemed to be the prevailing attitude at the EDGE meeting where apartment developers were added to the list of beneficiaries for city and county tax waivers.
+That seemed to be the prevailing attitude at the EDGE meeting where apartment developers were added to the list of beneficiaries for city and county tax waivers as high as 15 years.

 As happens at so many similar meetings in our community, millennials were mentioned as key motivation for this tax incentive.
 Never have so few been used to do so much.